paulmillr/noble-secp256k1/README.md

 The module is a sister project of [noble-curves](https://github.com/paulmillr/noble-curves), focusing on smaller attack surface & better auditability.
-Curves are drop-in replacement and have more features: Common.js, Schnorr signatures, DER encoding or support for different hash functions.
+Curves are drop-in replacement and have more features:
+Schnorr, MSM, DER encoding, Endomorphism, custom point precomputes, prehashing, common.js.

 To upgrade from v1 to v2, see [Upgrading](#upgrading).

 ### This library belongs to _noble_ cryptography